T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 The used default column (=bootstrap grid) width is *3,6,3* for *label, input, note*.

-* The system wide default can be changed via `config-qfq-ini`_ - the new settings are the default settings for all forms.
+* The system wide default can be changed via `configuration`_ - the new settings are the default settings for all forms.
 * Per *Form* settings can be done in the *Form* parameter field.
 They overwrite the system wide default.
 * Per *FormElement* settings can be done in the *FormElement* parameter field.
 They overwrite the *Form* setting.